Cpease2010/react-fullstack/ui/README.md

 #### Bonus

-- [ ] Provide a way to add the filters mentioned [here](../api/README.md#search-an-entity).
+- [X?]
+Provide a way to add the filters mentioned [here](../api/README.md#search-an-entity).
 - [X] If the user has loaded this page once, an additional network call is not made if the user navigates back to this page
   - If something has changed, another network call may be necessary.
 This refers to a user going to a detailed view, then coming immediately back to the list page.
 If nothing has changed, do not make another network call.
-- [ ] Provide a way to sort the information based on the various data fields
+- [X] Provide a way to sort the information based on the various data fields

 ### Detailed view of an entity